Solitaire

 player.
 The objective is to arrange all the cards in a specific order, often by suit and rank,

-version is "Klondike," which is often simply referred to as "Solitaire."
-Other notable
+is "Klondike," which is often simply referred to as "Solitaire."
+Other notable variants include

 The game is not only a popular pastime but also a great way to improve concentration,